devgeniem/acf-reusable-field-group/README.md

 It also adds a new location rule for the field groups that allows the group to be visible only when it is included into another group.

+This plugin is originally developed by GitHub user tybruffy.
+This fork is created because of the lack of very needed If included location rule in the original version.

 ## Install

 Recommended installation to a WordPress project is through composer: